skaman82/HW3_tracker/README.md

 • Function issue: Watch doesn't stop vibrationg when I take a call on my Phone<br>

+• Function issue: Volume control is not linked to phones volume (even if there is the setting).
+When volume on the phone is turned down, increasing the volume on the watch has not much effect<br>

 • UI: In the main menu the rainbow icon opens "sport stats" instead of "step summary".
 This is not logical as the icon represents the rainbow circle of the "steps stats screen".<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10040/2.jpg" width="300px"/>